jshaker000/mandlebrot_explorer/README.md

 5)  Add a second window as a "HUD" to show where you are on the fractal
 6)  Investigate bug where at high zoom levels thread panes get out of sync
 7)  Take advantage that panning reuses many existing pixels to not recalculate everything
+8)  Since a recent SDL patch, seems to now run over 100x slower on MacOS (seems fine on linux though), may need to use a different API call.

 ## Examples Images